x-team/handbook/core-values.md

 Internal compassion, empathy, this is the ability to put oneself in another’s shoes.
 X-Team is a group of people from all over the world with various religious, economic, political, social, and other beliefs — believe us, we know, we have \#economy-and-politics — but despite debates taking place among people who hold the exact opposite beliefs, we always keep in mind that this person is our friend and teammate.
 They may hold beliefs that differ from ours, but that does not make them a worse person.
 Their life experience has brought them to different conclusions, and we respect that and try to understand the issue from their point-of-view.

+We are also all here to support one another, and it's one of the main reasons X-Team came to exist.
+Unleashing is not a 'single player' experience; we help each other grow and unleash every day by sharing knowledge, showing compassion and reaching out to help and cheer others in the community on.

 The way people communicate throughout the X-Team community will inspire you to truly embrace empathy on a daily basis.

 ## Open to learning {#open-to-learning}